gnykka/finance-price-tracker/README.md

 ### Eslint

 I'm used to relying on Eslint to check my code styles.
 So I set it up in every project, usually with the basic set of rules.
-Here it was even more important cause I used Typescript.
+Here it was even more important cause I used Typescript and needed to at least ensure I won't forget to specify the types.